atom-haskell/atom-haskell-docs/content/core-packages/language-haskell.md

 If you don't like current auto-indentation settings, you can define your own regular expression in `config.cson` (**Edit -> Open Your Config**), or disable it altogether.

 {{%notice note%}}
-Atom is using oniguruma for regular expression, and, as such, expressionhas to be a string, not a javascript regexp.
+Atom is using oniguruma for regular expression, and, as such, expression has to be a string, not a javascript regexp.
 You'll also have to escape `\`.
 {{%/notice%}}

 To disable auto-indent: